 The next general local elections in B.C. will be held on Saturday, Oct.
 20, 2018.
-More details will be posted to this page closer to the election.

 Use our interactive map to determine which Electoral Area or Municipality your property falls within.
 To use the search function (magnifying glass) in the top right hand corner of the map, simply type your address in the search bar and search.
 The pop-up will tell you which Electoral Area or Municipality you are in.